danieleguttadoro/OverEncryptionSwift/usr/install.md

   <% end %>
   ```

-  to make executable and execute 'install.sh', that substitutes the swift folder into '/opt/stack/swift/' and links 'proxy-server.conf' and 'entry_points.txt' with the respective version on '/etc/swift/' and   '/opt/stack/swift/swift.egg-info/'
+  to make executable and execute 'install.sh', that substitutes the swift folder into '/opt/stack/swift/' and links 'proxy-server.conf' with the respective version on '/etc/swift/'